-The Labour Act of 1992 established a Labour Advisory Council, labour courts and set out basic conditions of employment (including maximum working hours, overtime, annual, sick, and maternity leave).
+The Labour Act of 1992 established the Labour Advisory Council, labour courts and set out basic conditions of employment, including maximum working hours, overtime, annual, sick, and maternity leave.
 It regulates the termination of contracts, unfair disciplinary actions, trade unions, employers' organisations and collective agreements.
 Though information about its actual coverage is not available, it can be assumed that it is limited to regulating employment in the formal sector.
-The ability of the ministry to enforce the act is also limited due to a small number of Labour inspectors (Nielsen and Hansohm 2003).
+The ability of the ministry to enforce the act is also limited due to a small number of Labour inspectors (Nielsen and Hansohm, 2003).

-The Office of the Labour Commissioner was enacted through the act of parliament in 1992.
+The office of the Labour Commissioner was enacted through the act of parliament in 1992.
 This is a neutral office whose main functions include providing advice on labour issues and mediation in conflicts.
 The 1992 labour Act was replaced by the 2004 Labour Act.
-The latest analyses and comparisons of the old and the new Act's indicated that the new legislation is bound to increase costs of labour and possibly hamper economic production (Lejonhud & Haimbodi 2005:iii).
+The latest analyses and comparisons of the old and the new Act's indicated that the new legislation is bound to increase costs of labour and possibly hamper production and growth (Lejonhud & Haimbodi 2005:iii).
 This is mainly due to increased annual leave days, introduction of compassionate leave, increased allowances for maternity leave and other provisions.
 Having too generous working conditions would mean high business operation costs and local firms will be therefore less competitive internationally.
+Concerted agreements reached in terms of the labour Act are exempted from the competition law (GRN 2003, section 3(1)).
+The Government is again reviewing the labour Act 2004.